isomerpages/seab-corp/pages/(2027 SEC) G3 Syllabuses for Private Candidates.md

 from SEAB.&nbsp;</p>
 <p>From 2017, certain papers of selected GCE O-Level subjects are conducted
 in the e-Examination format (for example, e-Oral).
-This will continue to apply to these G1 subjects under the SEC examinations.These subjects are as follows:&nbsp;</p>
+This will continue to apply to these G3 subjects under the SEC examinations.
+These subjects are as follows:</p>
 <table style="minWidth: 100px">
 <colgroup>
 <col>